-Future Mobility - the novel research funding program for mobility and transport
+Future Mobility - the research funding programme for mobility and transport (2012-2021)

 In an age of growing demand for mobility, dwindling resources and limited capacity, we must develop new transport solutions through research, technology and innovation.
-The Research Program Future Mobility focuses on the search for integrated solutions designed to help build the mobility system of the future, a system that must balance social, environmental and economic needs.
-This integrated approach helps create systems that contribute significantly to ensuring mobility while minimizing the negative impacts of transport.
+To achieve this goal, the expired research funding programme Future Mobility (2012-2021) focused on the search for integrated solutions designed to help building the mobility system of the future – a system that must balance social, environmental and economic needs.
+This integrated approach helped to create systems that contribute significantly to ensuring mobility while minimizing the negative impacts of transport.
 The complex interactions inherent in transport systems require interdisciplinary research approaches aimed at developing both technological and social-organizational innovations.
-Thus the program focuses on new markets, generating solutions that respond closely to the essential needs of society.
+Thus the programme focused on new markets, generating solutions that respond closely to the essential needs of society.
+After the expiration of Future Mobility, the goals of research funding in the field of mobility and transport are further pursued with the novel RTI Mobility Strategy.

-The mission-oriented program addresses strategic challenges in the areas of society, environment and economy by focusing on four themes.
-The program supports system-oriented innovation in the fields of passenger and goods transport based on user needs.
-Complimenting these user-oriented themes the program also supports technical innovation in the fields of transport infrastructure and vehicle technology.
-This combination encourages development of synergistic solutions designed to address to-day's mobility challenges and helps create a sustainable future-oriented framework for mobil-ity research.
+The mission-oriented programme Future Mobility addressed strategic challenges in the areas of society, environment and economy by focusing on six topics.
+The programme supported system-oriented innovation in the fields of passenger and goods transport based on user needs.
+Complementing these user-oriented topics, the programme also supported technical innovation in the fields of transport infrastructure and vehicle technology.
+Automated driving on the one hand and Decarbonisation, Automation and Digitalisation of the Railway System on the other hand were added as cross-cutting fields in 2015 and 2018 respectively.
+This interplay of topics encouraged the development of synergistic solutions designed to address today's mobility challenges and helped to create a sustainable future-oriented framework for mobility research.

 - Annual Budget: 13 - 19 Million Euro